cortega26/cortega26/README.md

 ## 📊 Data Analytics Projects

 I believe that visualizing data is a powerful way to communicate findings effectively.
-Here's an example of my data visualization project:
+Here's an example of a data viz:

 [![Sample Data Visualization](./indicadores.png)](https://public.flourish.studio/visualisation/9177797/)